lseman/baldes/README.md

       <img src="docs/logo.png" alt="BALDES" width="300"/>
     </td>
     <td>
-      This repository contains a C++ implementation of a Bucket Graph-based labeling algorithm designed to solve the Resource-Constrained Shortest Path Problem (RSCPP), commonly used as a subproblem in state-of-the-art Branch-Cut-and-Price algorithms for various Vehicle Routing Problems (VRPs).
+      BALDES (pronounced /'baw-dɨs/) is a C++ implementation of a Bucket Graph-based labeling algorithm designed to solve the Resource-Constrained Shortest Path Problem (RSCPP), commonly used as a subproblem in state-of-the-art Branch-Cut-and-Price algorithms for various Vehicle Routing Problems (VRPs).
     </td>
   </tr>
 </table>